Skip to main content

 export class SecondModule {}

-If you wrote FirstModule and knew that this module would make sense to be imported many times into different modules with different prefixes, then in this case you could write a static method in this class that returns an object specially designed for import:
+If you declare FirstModule and knew that this module would make sense to be imported many times into different modules with different prefixes, then in this case you could write a static method in this class that returns an object specially designed for import:

 // ...